python/devguide/pullrequest.rst

 Reviewing
 ---------

 To begin with, please be patient!
-There are many more people submitting patches than there are people capable of reviewing your patch.
-Getting your patch reviewed requires a reviewer to have the spare time and motivation to look at your patch (we cannot force anyone to review patches).
-If your patch has not received any notice from reviewers (i.e., no comment made) after one month, first "ping" the issue on the `issue tracker`_ to remind the nosy list that the patch needs a review.
-If you don't get a response within a few days after pinging the issue, then you can try emailing python-dev@python.org asking for someone to review your patch.
+There are many more people submitting pull requests than there are people capable of reviewing your pull request.
+Getting your pull request reviewed requires a reviewer to have the spare time and motivation to look at your pull request (we cannot force anyone to review pull requests and no one is employed to look at pull requests).
+If your pull request has not received any notice from reviewers (i.e., no comment made) after one month, first "ping" the issue on the `issue tracker`_ to remind the nosy list that the patch needs a review.
+If you don't get a response within a week after pinging the issue, then you can try emailing python-dev@python.org to ask for someone to review your patch.

-When someone does manage to find the time to look at your patch they will most likely make comments about how it can be improved (don't worry, even core developers of Python have their patches sent back to them for changes).
-It is then expected that you post a new patch addressing these comments, and the review process will thus iterate until a satisfactory solution has emerged.
+When someone does manage to find the time to look at your pull request they will most likely make comments about how it can be improved (don't worry, even core developers of Python have their patches sent back to them for changes).
+It is then expected that you update your pull request to address these comments, and the review process will thus iterate until a satisfactory solution has emerged.

-How to Review a Patch
+How to Review a Pull Request
-'''''''''''''''''''''
+''''''''''''''''''''''''''''

-One of the bottlenecks in the Python development process is the lack of patch reviews.
+One of the bottlenecks in the Python development process is the lack of code reviews.
-If you browse the bug tracker, you will see that numerous issues have a patch, but cannot be commited to the main source code repository, because no one has reviewed the proposed patch.
+If you browse the bug tracker, you will see that numerous issues have a fix, but cannot be commited to the main source code repository, because no one has reviewed the proposed solution.
-Reviewing a patch can be just as informative as providing a patch and it will allow you to give constructive comments on another developer's work.
-This guide provides a checklist for submitting a patch review.
-It is a common misconception that in order to be useful, a patch review has to be perfect.
+Reviewing a pull request can be just as informative as providing a pull request and it will allow you to give constructive comments on another developer's work.
+This guide provides a checklist for submitting a code review.
+It is a common misconception that in order to be useful, a code review has to be perfect.
 This is not the case at all!
-It is helpful to just test the patch and/or play around with the code and leave comments in the bug tracker.
+It is helpful to just test the patch and/or play around with the code and leave comments in the pull request or issue tracker.

 1. If you have not already done so, get a copy of the CPython repository by following the :ref:`setup guide <setup>`, build it and run the tests.